-University of Hawaiʻi at Mānoa Department of Public Safety was awarded national Campus Security accreditation in May 2019.
+University of Hawaiʻi at Mānoa Department of Public Safety was awarded national Campus Security Accreditation in May 2019 and achieved re-accreditation in July 2023.

 Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA®)